RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 - A Rocket.Chat App that will interact with users and share relevant information based on a mapped persona

 ⏳ **Project Duration:** 175 hours (Medium)

+---
+### Messages scheduling

+👥 **Mentor(s):** Ricardo Garim

+💬 **Description:**

+Add a native Rocket.Chat feature that lets users schedule messages to be sent later, directly integrated with the current send button.
+Since we serve users across multiple time zones, this feature will make it easier to schedule messages for the right time, no matter where they are.

+💪 **Desired Skills:**

+- Awareness of Rocket.Chat server and client codebase (NodeJS and React)

+🎯 **Goals/Deliverables:**

+- A Rocket.Chat feature that will allow users to schedule messages to be sent in the future

+⏳ **Project Duration:** 90 hours (Small)

+📈 **Difficulty:** Advanced